Desert Travels Index Page

 The Marlboro-Elf team.
 Imagine racing those tanks off road for up to 1000km a day.
 Luckily they weren’t shod with Metzeler Sahara Enduro tyres.

-Serge Bacou – cool centre stand (not my pic).
-Yamaha factory racer Andrea Marinoni in Dakar
+Serge Bacou – cool centre stand (not my pic) Yamaha factory racer Andrea Marinoni in Dakar

 Al inspects a Honda 125 #1.
 Thanks to this handy website – the best I’ve found for all things Dakar bikes – I was told it was the bike of Gerald Barbezant who was a DNF in ’86. .

-Here he is again, setting off in 1987 on his 3rd Dakar on a somewhat flashier 30-hp Skyrock MTX 125 two-stoke and getting his lurid fork gaiters admired by a lady in lime green PVC.
+Here he is again, setting off in 1987 on his 3rd Dakar on a somewhat flashier 30-hp Skyrock MTX 125 two-stroke and getting his lurid fork gaiters admired by a lurid lady in lime green PVC.
 Aged 57, Gerald Barbezant went on to finish the ’93 Dakar (actually Marseille to Red Sea) on his 10th attempt riding a 125 KTM EXC.
 He started another four Dakars, riding 125s because ‘he never got a full bike licence’.
 Interview here.
 Fellow 2001 Dakar competitor Lawrence Hacking was not so complimentary in his book.

 From Dakar I ship the XT to Spain and fly on after it.
 What an adventure that was!